2:08 Final composition, cropping

 5:43 Vanity in self portraits

-Draw a self-portrait in charcoal by looking at yourself in a mirror.
+Draw a self-portrait in charcoal from direct observation using a mirror.

 Partial Video Transcript